-Commissioner Harrison asked if this is the largest parking deviation ever requested.
-Assistant Director Miner stated that it is one of the largest but that there is a robust bus program planned, adding that the trend is to request parking deviations with the argument that more people are using public transportation.
+Commissioner Harrison asked if this proposed project has the largest parking deviation ever requested.
+Assistant Director Miner stated that it is one of the largest deviations for parking but that there is a robust bus program planned, adding that the trend is for companies to request parking deviations with the argument that more people are using public transportation.
 Commissioner Harrison asked what part of the proposed project is considered the front yard.
 Assistant Director Miner answered that the proposed project has 3 front yards which is why staff approves of the generator's proposed location.
+Commissioner Harrison confirmed with Assistant Director Miner that Google has more information about the Santa Clara Valley Water District's (SCVWD) timeline for improving its part of the Bay's West Channel.